lordspline/linux/Documentation/admin-guide/RAS/main.rst

 -------

-The ``edac`` kernel module's goal is to detect and report hardware errors that occur within the computer system running under linux.
+The ``edac`` kernel module's goal is to detect and report hardware errors that occur within the computer system running under peenux.

 Memory
 ------